Montgomery Bell Academy: Debate and forensics

 In addition to its academics programs, Montgomery Bell Academy has a separate debate and forensics program.
 The school offers Policy Debate to its students.

 Annually, Montgomery Bell Academy hosts its speech and debate tournament, the Southern Bell Forum.
 The tournament has a unique ranking system, where speaker points are accounted for in the final ranking system.

 In 2025, Montgomery Bell Academy won the National High School Mock Trial competition in Phoenix, Arizona, bringing the state its fourth National Championship victory.

 Both the MBA debate team and the MBA mock trial team are consistently at the top of the national debate and mock trial rankings, respectively.

 Visual and performing arts

 The Montgomery Bell Academy theater program has won awards at the Tennessee Theater Association.
 The school also performs its annual student-directed one-acts in April and May, where it invites the students to write and direct their original scripts.
 MBA also performs its annual musical with students from the Harpeth Hall School.
-The high school orchestra is known as the MBA Sinfonia.
+There are two high school orchestras.
+The most advanced is Chamber, which students have to receive through approval from the director, while the other, non-recommendation orchestra is known as Sinfonia.